 Cyberattack on check-in system sparks delays at European airports

-Several airports, including London's Heathrow, Berlin's Brandenburg Airport, and Brussels Airport, have said that they are affected by the check-in systems outage.
+Several airports, including London's Heathrow, Berlin's Brandenburg Airport, and Brussels Airport, said that they are affected by the check-in systems outage.
 The outage means customers cannot use automated kiosks at airports and have to rely on in-person check-in, which is causing delays.